 Canadian tenor David Pomeroy returns to the Manitoba Opera stage to reprise the role of Don José, which he last performed in Winnipeg in 2010.
-Mr. Pomeroy is enjoying a career that is placing him in the spotlight on the world's most important stages.
+Mr. Pomeroy enjoys a career that places him in the spotlight on the world's most important stages.
 The Newfoundland native made his Metropolitan Opera debut, portraying the title role of

-Hoffmann in Les Contes d'Hoffmann, opposite soprano Anna Netrebko under the baton of Maestro James Levine.
+Hoffmann in Les Contes d'Hoffmann, opposite soprano Anna Netrebko.
 He has performed with Manitoba Opera in recent seasons as Pinkerton in Madama Butterfly (2017) and as Florestan in Fidelio (2014).